Ate329/cloudflare-DDNS-script/README.md

    - Some services may require direct access (set to false for these)

 5. **Backup Management**
-   - Adjust `max_update_backups` based on your needs
+   - Two types of backups are maintained:
+     - Update script backups: controlled by `max_update_backups`
+     - DNS record backups: controlled by `max_dns_backups`
+   - DNS backups are stored in JSON format with timestamps
-   - Each backup includes configuration, logs, and scripts
+   - Each backup includes all DNS records for configured domains
-   - Backups are automatically cleaned up based on this setting
+   - Backups are automatically cleaned up based on these settings
+   - DNS backups can be restored using the `--restore` option

 6. **Log Management**
    - Set `log_cleanup_days` to control log retention